MikielAgutu/typ-site/src/docs/index.md

 - Create entire books in markdown
 - Simple command line interface
-- Easily configure dimensions, fonts, typsetting, and so on
+- Easily configure dimensions, fonts, typesetting, and so on
-- Produce PDFs to pass on to print on demand services
+- Produce PDFs usable by print on demand services
-- Support for cover images
 - Cross platform (Soon...)

+## Get started

+Ready to start?
+See [Getting Started](./getting-started.md).

+## Comments?
+Questions?

+You can view the entire source code for this site on it's [GitHub page](https://github.com/MikielAgutu/typ-site).
+Feel free to open a Pull Request to make your own contribution.
+Alternatively, if you have any feature requests or bug reports, then open an issue.